 Open-ended questions usually have the employee look back on their past progress and give examples of where they succeeded and where they could have improved.
 This style of template also places accountability at the employee’s feet.

 In our opinion, a truly effective performance review template should follow a mixed method.
 Qualitative scales are excellent for providing a numeric performance grade, but open-ended narratives help to build feedback, comments, and future expectations.
+Start a 30-day free trial of eLeaP to take advantage of our customizable templates.

 An Important Consideration